-3. The defendants HLF, Shukri Abu Baker, Mohammad El-Mezain, Ghassan Elashi, Haitham Maghawri, Akram Mishal, Mufid Abdulqader and Abdulrahman Odeh provided material support and resources to the designated Foreign Terrorist Organization HAMAS by raising funds in the United States and sending those funds to organizations and programs in the West Bank and Gaza which operated on behalf of, or Superseding Indictment - Page 13 under the control of.
-HAMAS.
+3. The defendants HLF, Shukri Abu Baker, Mohammad El-Mezain, Ghassan Elashi, Haitham Maghawri, Akram Mishal, Mufid Abdulqader and Abdulrahman Odeh provided material support and resources to the designated Forcign Terrorist Organization HAMAS by raising funds in the United States and elsewhere, and sending those funds to organizations and programs in the West Bank and Gaza, and elsewhere, Superseding Indictment - Page 13 which operated on behalf of, or under the control of, HAMAS.